-For exemptions, an employee’s salary and job description must be in line with the Department of Labor’s regulations requirements.
+An employee’s salary and job description must be in line with the Department of Labor’s regulations and requirements for exemptions.

-The labor law ensures that corporations pay workers fairly for the job they do but even with such laws in place, wage theft occurs more than you’d think.
+The labor law ensures that corporations pay workers fairly for their job, but even with such laws in place, wage theft occurs more than you’d think.
 The immigration status of the employee is irrelevant under the FLSA.

 There are different ways an employer commits wage theft; here are some of the most common types of wage theft: